By JENNIFER KAY and GARY FINEOUT , Associated Press

 A large mound of sand in Tallahassee was whittled down to a small pile within hours Monday as residents filled sandbags to prepare for potential flooding.
 A couple breweries in the city offered free filtered water to anyone bringing in growlers, jugs or other containers.

-“All indications are that it’s going to be severe,” said City Commissioner Gil Ziffer, adding that if the storm hits Florida’s capital, there would be significant tree damage and power outages.
-“Hopefully we will have no one hurt and no loss of life.”
+Tallahassee City Commissioner Gil Ziffer warned that if the storm hits Florida’s capital, there would be significant tree damage and power outages.
+“Hopefully we will have no one hurt and no loss of life,” Ziffer added.

 Two years ago, Hurricane Hermine knocked out power for days in Tallahassee and caused widespread flooding as it came up through the Gulf Coast.
 Ann Beaver was among the three-quarters of city residents who lost power after that storm.
 She was preparing Monday for a similar experience.